demisto/content/Packs/AutoFocus/Integrations/AutoFocusTagsFeed/AutoFocusTagsFeed_description.md

 ## AutoFocus Tags Feed
 - Use the AutoFocus Tags Feed integration to fetch indicators from AutoFocus Tags.
-- For more information see the [AutoFocus documentation - Get Tags](https://docs.paloaltonetworks.com/autofocus/autofocus-api/perform-direct-searches/get-tags.html) and [AutoFocus documentation - Get Tag Details](https://docs.paloaltonetworks.com/autofocus/autofocus-api/perform-direct-searches/get-tag-details.html).
+- For more information, see the [AutoFocus documentation - Get Tags](https://docs.paloaltonetworks.com/autofocus/autofocus-api/perform-direct-searches/get-tags.html) and [AutoFocus documentation - Get Tag Details](https://docs.paloaltonetworks.com/autofocus/autofocus-api/perform-direct-searches/get-tag-details.html).

 ### Get Your API Key
 To get your API key, you need to add an authorization code, and then activate the API.